wacncontent/CustomizeTool/output/articles/storage/storage-how-to-use-files-linux.md

 Azure File Storage offers file shares in the cloud using the standard SMB protocol.
 File storage is now generally available and supports both SMB 3.0 and SMB 2.1.

-You can create Azure file shares using the Azure Management portal, the Azure Storage PowerShell cmdlets, the Azure Storage client libraries, or the Azure Storage REST API.
+You can create Azure file shares using the Azure <!-- deleted by customization preview --><!-- keep by customization: begin --> Management <!-- keep by customization: end --> portal, the Azure Storage PowerShell cmdlets, the Azure Storage client libraries, or the Azure Storage REST API.
 Additionally, because file shares are SMB shares, you can access them via standard and familiar file system APIs.

 Applications running in Azure can easily mount file shares from Azure virtual machines.
 And with the latest release of File storage, you can also mount a file share from an on-premises application that supports SMB 3.0.

 Note that since the Linux SMB client doesn’t yet support encryption, mounting a file share from Linux still requires the client to be in the same Azure region as the file share.
 However, encryption support for Linux is on the roadmap of Linux developers responsible for SMB functionality.
 Linux distributions that support encryption in the future will be able to mount an Azure File share from anywhere as well.

+## Video: Using Azure File storage with Linux

+Here's a video that demonstrates how to create and use Azure File shares on Linux.

+> [AZURE.VIDEO azure-file-storage-with-linux]

 ## Choose a Linux distribution to use ##